OutSystems/docs-product/src/develop/ui/accessibility/intro.md

 ### Page title

 Screen readers use page titles inform users of the name of the page they're on.
-To define the page titles for accessibility, perform the following steps:
+To define the page titles for accessibility, do the following steps:

 1. On the **Interface** tab, go to **UI Flows**
 1. Select the screen to add the title from the list of screens